kunalj101/python_intro_hackathon/chapter5.md

 # pythonwhat Python package.
 Documentation can also be found at github.com/datacamp/pythonwhat/wiki

 # Test for predictor selection
-test_object("predictors", incorrect_msg='Have you create list of given predictors variables?')
+test_object("predictors", incorrect_msg='Have you create the list of given predictors variables?')

 # Test for model
 test_function("sklearn.linear_model.LogisticRegression", incorrect_msg='Have you created Logistic Regression object from linear model of sklearn?')